-At June 30th 2017, the company's cash position was approximately \$1.2 million, excluding the \$500,000 loan made to Trident on 21st December 2016.
+The Company did not undertake any capital raising initiatives during the year with cash reserves at June 30th 2018 standing at \$1.05 million, excluding the \$500,000 loan made to Trident.

-Whilst the company remains committed to identifying attractive investment opportunities, the board acknowledges that this has been a difficult period for both the company and its shareholders.
-We would like to extend our sincere thanks to you all.
+Whilst the company remains committed to identifying attractive investment opportunities, the board acknowledges that this has been another difficult year for both the company and its shareholders.
+Once again, we would like to extend our thanks to you all for your ongoing support.